OrmazdFR/66-discipline/json_config.md

 enabled     | true       |
 firstname   | John       |
 lastname    | DOE        |
+score       | 5700       | The score of the user
 firstDay    | 2021-16-01 | Beginning of the disciplining (yyyy-mm-dd format, maybe we should go with 'seconds since 1970-01-01') cycleDay    | 3          | 1 = Monday, 2 = Tuesday, etc
 cycleAmount | 10         | 10*7 = 77 days.
 3 would have been 21 days